siphr/perf/README.md

 ## Current Status

 The best language right now seems to be *c* in terms of runtime and variance.
-The worst languages right now seem to be php in terms of runtime, followed by Java in terms of variance.
+The worst languages right now seem to be julia, followed by dart, followed by php in terms of runtime.
+In terms of variance (consistency) Java is the worst.